Canton of Schwyz: Economy

 Most of the canton relies on agriculture.
-The local breed of brown cattle is renowned.
+The local breed of brown cattle, Braunvieh, is renowned.
 The textile industry used to be of great importance in the canton but has now almost ceased to exist; remnants are concentrated around the capital Schwyz.
 Located in the same area are many producers of fine furniture.
 There are a few large hydroelectric power plants in the canton.

 Tourism is of importance in a number of regions, most notably in the centre of pilgrimage Einsiedeln.
 Einsiedeln is also a centre of winter sports.
 The mountain railways on the Rigi are well known around the country.
 Freienbach, in the north of the canton, is known for the lowest taxes in Switzerland.
 This has attracted a number of the rich.

 The best known, worldwide product of the canton is the Swiss Army Knife manufactured by Victorinox in Ibach just downhill from the main town of Schwyz.

 As of In 2010 2010, Schwyz had an unemployment rate of 2.3%.
 As of 2008, there were 4,723 people employed in the primary economic sector and about 1,789 businesses involved in this sector.
 18,661 people were employed in the secondary sector and there were 1,937 businesses in this sector.
 41,198 people were employed in the tertiary sector, with 6,207 businesses in this sector.